 This should be implemented in a way that is verified by someone physically present on the vessel.
 It is important to ensure that each of these items is assessed in order to help reduce the likelihood of security vulnerabilities that enable attackers to gain access to ships’ systems or traverse unimpeded through the network once they have gained a foothold.

-Being aware of the above vulnerabilities that are essentially ‘trap doors’ into your network is one of the first ways of taking actions against an eventual attack.
-However, by implementing a comprehensive security plan within the design of your ships network systems, it provides the most effective way of ensuring you are prepared for the worst and know how to bounce back after.
+Being aware of the above vulnerabilities that are essentially ‘trap doors’ into your network is one of the first ways of taking action against an eventual attack.
+However, implementing a comprehensive security plan within the design of your ship's network systems provides the most effective way of ensuring you are prepared for the worst and know how to bounce back after.

 For more information on design for security, please see our full research report.